 Shield Your Eyes: Especially on the days when the AQI(Air Quality Index) level is more than recommended, it is important to use sunglasses, a lens, etc to shield your eyes.
 These act as a hindrance and do not let particulate matter, dirt, and debris enter your eyes.

-Avoid long screen hours: It is not unknown that using mobile phones, computers for too long can damage your eyes.
+Avoid long screen hours: It is not unknown that using mobile phones, and computers for too long can damage your eyes.
 It can lead to vision syndrome and dry eyes.
 So make sure that you take enough breaks and avoid unnecessary use of screens radiating rays.
 Also, a pro tip would be to use night mode and keep the brightness of your screen too low at all times.

 Install high-quality Air purifiers: In today's age, we are dependent on technology for survival and protection.
 So use a good air purifier at your home to keep indoors safe and clean.
 You can also use air-purifying plants to add a touch of nature to your home.